IqraaaGhafoor/iqraaaghafoor/README.md

 - 🎥 Sharing the journey daily on Instagram, and X
 - 📊 Tracking my hours in a spreadsheet, every single day

-`Status:` day one is easy.
+Status: Day one is easy.
 Day sixty is the real test.

 ---
 ## Skills